Bayt Dajan: Byzantine era

 Jerome describes the village in the 4th century CE as "very large", noting its name then as "Kafar Dagon" or "Caphardagon", situating it between Diospolis (modern Lod) and Yamnia (Yavne/Yibna).
 Bayt Dajan also appears on the 6th century Map of Madaba under the name [Bet]o Dagana.

 Early Islamic era

 The nearby site of Khirbet Dajūn, a tel with ruins to the southwest of Bayt Dajan, preserves the Dagon rather than Dagan spelling.
 In Arabic literature, there are many references to Dajūn, which was also used to refer to Bayt Dajan itself.

 During his reign of 724–743 CE, the Umayyad caliph Hisham ibn Abd al-Malik built a palace in Bayt Dajan with white marble columns.

+The Continuation of the Samaritan Chronicle of Abu'l-Fath mentions a prominent Samaritan from Dajūn named Yosef ben Adhasi.
+When the governor ordered all dhimmis to display a wooden figure on their doors, he persuaded the authorities to allow the Samaritans to use a menorah symbol.
+In the 880s, a Samaritan named Ibn Adhasi, from the same prominent family in Dajūn, was accosted by the local governor, Abdullah Ibn al-Fatah, who demanded a large sum of money as blackmail and sought to punish him.
+Ibn Adhasi fled to the mountains, taking refuge in caves.

-Arab geographer al-Muqaddasi mentions in the 10th century, a road in the Ramla area, darb dajūn, as connecting to the town of Dajūn which had a Friday mosque, and in a separate entry he adds that most of the town's inhabitants were Samaritans.
-By this time, one of the eight gates to the city of Ramla was also named "Dajūn".
+Arab geographer al-Muqaddasi mentions in the 10th century, a road in the Ramla area, darb dajūn, as connecting to the town of Dajūn which had a Friday mosque.
+In a separate entry he adds that most of the town's inhabitants were Samaritans.
+At this time, one of the eight gates to the city of Ramla was also named "Dajūn".

 In the 11th century, Bayt Dajan served as a headquarters for the Fatimid army in Palestine.